Renahud/devoxx-2022/content/notes/The art of java language Pattern Matching.md

 Historically, we've had *java.util.regex*.

-That's not the subject, it's gonna be about language level patterns.
+That's not the subject, it's gonna be about [[notes/Pattern Matching|language level patterns]].

 A pattern is
 - a match predicate : determines whether the pattern matches a target